HugoGabrielidis16/Seismic_DiT1D/README.md

 To test on the set of samples provided in the repo use:
 ```
 export PYTHONPATH="./"
-python3 generate/generate.py --saving_path="generated_samples/"
+python3 generate/generate.py "
 ```
-The results (either saved samples & comparison graph) are then saved in the "generated_samples" folder,
+The results (either saved samples & comparison graph) are then saved in the "generated_samples/DiT1D/" folder.

 ## 🌟 Highlights